raju55/event-driven-springboot-kafka/README.md

 # Spring Boot Overview

-Spring Boot is an extension of the Spring framework that simplifies the process of setting up and developing new Spring applications.
-It aims to minimize the configuration necessary to start a Spring project, allowing developers to get their applications up and running as quickly as possible.
+Spring Boot is an open-source Java-based framework used to create stand-alone, production-grade Spring-based applications with minimal configuration.
+It is built on top of the Spring Framework and simplifies the development process by providing features like auto-configuration, embedded servers, and a curated set of libraries..

 ## Key Features of Spring Boot

 ### 1. Standalone Spring Applications
-Spring Boot makes it easy to create stand-alone, production-grade Spring based Applications that can you can "just run".
+Spring Boot allows the creation of standalone applications that can be run directly from the command line with java -jar.

 ### 2. Embedded Server Support
 Spring Boot comes with embedded server options such as Tomcat, Jetty, and Undertow, eliminating the need for external server deployment.